Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: DKN partitions for virtually free groups

-Our aim is to prove that $\{U_c^G\}_{c\in \pi_0(X\setminus T^G)}$ defines a DKN partition of the circle, in the sense that it possesses properties which are analogue to those of the partition from Theorem~\ref{t:DKNfree} for free groups.
+Our aim is to prove that the collection of subsets $\{U_c^G\}_{c\in \pi_0(X\setminus T^G)}$ defines a DKN partition of the circle, in the sense that it possesses properties which are analogue to those of the partition from Theorem~\ref{t:DKNfree} for free groups.